Brian Kendrick: Return to ROH (2004–2005)

-Second return to WWE
+Return to WWE (2005–2009)

 Teaming with Paul London (2005–2008)

 In July 2005, Kendrick announced that after he had fulfilled his obligations on the independent circuit, he would return to WWE.
 He made his return during a live event on August 22, 2005, losing in a Fatal Four-Way match for the WWE Cruiserweight Championship.
 He then reformed a tag team with his former partner Paul London on the edition of September 30 of Velocity.
 On December 16, the pair remade their image, wearing theatrical masks to the ring with matching vests and shorts.
-They were quickly elevated into the WWE Tag Team Championship picture, receiving a non-title match against WWE Tag Team Champions MNM on the edition of February 10, 2006 of SmackDown!, which London and Kendrick lost.
+They were quickly elevated into the WWE Tag Team Championship picture, receiving a non-title match against WWE Tag Team Champions MNM on the edition of February 10, 2006, of SmackDown!, which London and Kendrick lost.
 On April 7, they faced MNM again, picking up a win in a non-title match.
 Their storyline feud continued, as London and Kendrick continued their winning streak over the champions, including singles victories for both Kendrick and London on MNM members Johnny Nitro and Joey Mercury, respectively.
 London and Kendrick won the WWE Tag Team Championship at Judgment Day, thus defeating MNM six times in a row in singles and tag team matches altogether.

 Their first main competition for the titles came when K. C. James and Idol Stevens defeated the champions in a non-title match, in early August, igniting a storyline feud between the two teams.
 During the rivalry, WWE Diva Ashley Massaro began accompanying London and Kendrick to the ring, acting as a valet to the team while combating the actions of James and Stevens' manager Michelle McCool.

 On October 14, London and Kendrick became the longest reigning WWE Tag Team Champions until 2016, surpassing MNM's previous record of 145 days.
 Despite this, they were still booked as the underdogs in their feuds, and this was shown when they began a losing streak to the team of William Regal and Dave Taylor.
 Regal defeated both in singles matches and on the December 8 episode of SmackDown!, Kendrick and London lost a non-title tag team match to the duo.
 London and Kendrick had a scheduled title defense at Armageddon, against Regal and Taylor.
 Before the pay-per-view, the match changed into a Fatal Four Way tag team ladder match with London and Kendrick defending their titles against Regal and Taylor, MNM, and The Hardys.
 London and Kendrick won the match and retained the titles.